Rubin-x-MeerKAT/berk/README.rst

     runs to the 2GC (self-calibration) stage, producing continuum images.

 ``analyse``:
-    Produce catalogs from the images, run various tests, output summary statistics, and organise the data products that are to be retained and/or distributed (this is not implemented yet).
+    Produce catalogs from the images and run various tests.

 Notes